 Donald L. Beggs — 1999 - 2012

 WSU turned a new page on Friday, May 14, 1999, when President Don Beggs was inaugurated as the 12th president of the University.
 He began his tenure at WSU on January 1, 1999.
 Among Beggs’ accomplishments are Koch Arena, completed in 2003 after a $25 million fundraising campaign; the creation of the Marcus Welcome Center, which became the front door for the university's recruiting efforts; the launch of a multi-million-dollar renovation of the Rhatigan Student Center; and the growth of the National Institute for Aviation Research into an aeronautical research and development powerhouse.
-Most importantly, though, Beggs established and strengthened relationships with the city of Wichita, Sedgwick County and local employers, creating a solid foundation for the campaign of rapid expansion pursued by current president Dr. Bardo.
+Most importantly, though, Beggs established and strengthened relationships with the city of Wichita, Sedgwick County and local employers, creating a solid foundation for the campaign of rapid expansion pursued by Dr. Bardo.

 John Bardo — 2012 - 2019